 What is the Aurora Borealis and Aurora Australis?

-The Northern & Southern Lights are the result of collisions between gaseous particles in the Earth’s atmosphere with charged particles released from the sun’s atmosphere.
-Variations in colour are due to the type of gas particles that are colliding.
-You’ll learn more about this on your Aurora Hunt.
+The Northern & Southern Lights are the result of collisions between gaseous particles in the Earth’s atmosphere which come from the Sun.
+Those particles are charged and released from the sun’s atmosphere.
+Variations in colour are due to the type of gas particles that are colliding with.
+You’ll learn more about this in depth on your Aurora Hunt.

 When is it the best time to see the Northern Lights?

 The Aurora Borealis season is between mid-September and mid-April each year.
-This is because we need darkness to the activity.
+This is because we need darkness in order to see the activity.
 The best time to come is with what works with your plans already.
-There is some data to suggest that there is increased activity during Autumn and Spring, however, we frequently see Northern Lights in Tromsø region throughout the season.
+There is some data suggesting that there is increased activity during Autumn and Spring.
+However, we frequently see Northern Lights in Tromsø region throughout the season.
 The factor that affects the probability of seeing Northern Lights is finding ample gaps in the clouds.
 Even with high predictions of activity, if there is increased cloud coverage, it is not as likely to see the Nothern Lights.

-The solar cycles go up and down all the time, right now we are in the beginning of an upwards cycle with “more activity” however even on a year with less activity we were seeing Auroras almost every night.
+The solar cycles, which are responsible for the light, go up and down all the time.
+Right now we are in the beginning of an upwards cycle with “more activity”.
+That being said even on a year with less activity we were seeing Auroras almost every night.
 When we don’t see any activity, it is mostly due to heavy cloud coverage.
 Due to where Tromsø is located we have the most sightings of Aurora world-wide, even on ‘low’ years we still see them very frequently.